 Shayle Kann is a managing director and leads research & strategy at Energy Impact Partners.
 Previously, Shayle spent over eight years building and running GTM Research, the market intelligence arm of Greentech Media, where he led a 30-person team tracking and forecasting the evolution of the electricity sector.
 Shayle oversaw this business through and beyond GTM’s successful 2016 acquisition by Verisk Analytics.
 He is also a Non-Resident Fellow at the Columbia University Center on Global Energy Policy.

 See Agenda for day-of schedule

-Please send any inquiries to Danny Marquez (email@example.com)
+Please send any inquiries to Reggie Smith (firstname.lastname@example.org)

-The teams selected to compete will receive feedback on their business plans both before and after the competition from a panel of leading professionals in the venture capital, entrepreneurial and utility sectors.
+The teams selected to compete will receive feedback on their business plans before the competition from a panel of leading professionals in the venture capital and entrepreneurial sectors.
 Each team will have the opportunity to present their value proposition to a broad audience on the day of the competition.

 Awards & Recognition

-All teams that are chosen to compete on the HBS campus will have their business plans reviewed in detail by an extensive panel of professional mentors (prominent entrepreneurs, venture capitalists and executives from the energy industry) and given feedback prior to the day of competition to help polish demonstrations.
-Winners of the competition are awarded a $15,000 cash prize and are invited to a half-day mentoring session to help develop the team’s go-to-market strategy and solve early stumbling blocks.
+All teams that are chosen to compete on the HBS campus will have their business plans reviewed in detail by an extensive panel of professional mentors (prominent entrepreneurs, venture capitalists and executives from the energy industry) and given feedback to help polish demonstrations.
+Winners of the competition are awarded a cash prize (total funds available $15,000+)!
 The winning team will be showcased on the Energy & Environment Club’s website until the next year’s competition.
-In addition, all startups chosen to compete will automatically receive two hours of free mentoring from members of the Energy & Environment club to use at a later date.
-Finally, the judges of the competition will provide one hour of mentoring each to the winning team.

 Networking & Community